Anima: Age of the Robots

-Anima: Age of the Robots is a comic series produced by Singapore writer and artist Johnny Tay.
+Anima: Age of the Robots is a comic series produced by Singaporean writer and artist Johnny Tay.
 His decision to self-publish after local publishers rejected his work garnered local significance in Singapore.
 He received front-page coverage in local newspapers and started a trend of self-publishing among disgruntled Singapore writers.

 This series was formerly called Anema.
 Its first two chapters were published as black-and-white comic books in 2003 and 2004.
 Anema then converted into a full-colour webcomic under the title Anema Online.
 Production continued till 2006 and concluded in 18 full-colour chapters.
 In early 2011 the webcomic was moved to a new site and renamed to Anima.

 In May 2013, Anima was taken down by the creator, who stated "This means there will no longer be a webcomic or any other version of the series."

 Synopsis

 Anima revolves around a global conflict on an imaginary planet called Anima.
 The natural inhabitants, the Animals (a word play on Earth's own fauna) are locked in a war of survival with the intelligent robots they created, which have turned evil.
 Anima deviates from standard sci-fi plots of robots-gone-bad and instead centres its story on the Animals, and how they relate to this brave new world.

-The style of Anima is a mish-mash of different comic genres.
-Its main art style harkens more to European comics, its story pacing is American, and its action sequences resemble Dragon Ball and other Japanese manga.
-The story unfolds in 18 chapters, each consisting of 25-30 full-colour pages.